zunath/SWLOR_Wiki/Gameplay/character-creation.md

 > If you can't see the Character or Perks window when you do this, you probably need to upgrade your version of NWN.
 The ability to make custom windows was added in a patch during 2021.
 {.is-info}

 You can sort Perks by category.
 It's a good idea to give yourself proficiency in at least one type of weapon, tunics or breastplates and maybe some other armour types, the Med Kit ability under First Aid and, if you're a Force Sensitive character, the Force Push perk.
+Almost everyone also takes the first level of Dedication under the Leadership tree, for faster XP gain.

 Every time you gain a rank in a skill, you gain an additional perk point (up to a maximimum of 300 additional Perk points).
 There are ways to reset perks in game later if you take something you later regret.